 Process Your Anger in a Healthy Way

 It's best to get rid of your anger in a non-confrontational way.
 Take a kickboxing class.
 Throw water balloons against the house.
-Make a voodoo doll and poke holes in it if you have to.
 Whatever you choose, find ways to cope with your anger in a manner that doesn't engage with your spouse.
 No amount of screaming, cursing, or crying is going to make any difference if your spouse is going through a midlife crisis.

 Don't Initiate Relationship Talks With Your Spouse